OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 - Experience with computational mathematics software, in particular [SageMath](http://sagemath.org), desirable but not a prerequisite;

-- Mathematics background appreciated but not a prerequisite;
+- Mathematics background and/or holding a PhD appreciated but not a prerequisite;

 - Strong communication skills;

-- Perfect fluency in English;
+- Perfect fluency in oral and written English;

 - Speaking French is appreciated but not a prerequisite.